Author: Jaclyn Chancey

 Introductory biology course covering topics from both molecular & cell biology and physiology & neurobiology.
 Intended for students who will continue into higher level science courses.

-Two sections of Honors BIOL 1107 will be offered in Spring 2026.
 The Honors version is designed for students who will be conducting research in biology, so it is more interdisciplinary (basic chemistry) and inquiry-based, and the lab will expose students to a wider range of topics and techniques.
 To help prepare you for your first research position, the Honors version makes greater use of primary literature and includes more of the tools used in MCB/PNB research labs.

 CA 3-Lab